Future Park Rangsit

 The three largest tenants alone occupy 15 acre of Future Park Rangsit—the 6 acre Home Pro, the 2 acre Major Cineplex and the 4 acre Index Living Mall.

 In total the Future Park Rangsit City and adjacent superstores occupy a total area of 68 acre.
 The huge complex currently has 120,000 shoppers on weekdays and 150,000 on weekends.
+There are also 180,000 on some important Buddhist and Thai Holidays.